 3. Outline your novel.

 Some people are able to freewheel it and write from beginning to end with just a general idea.
 I find that those people are few and far between.
-By creating an outline, you not only give your novel or nonfiction book structure, you also give yourself a much needed map.
+By creating an outline, you not only give your novel or nonfiction book structure, but you also give yourself a much-needed map.
 It's much easier to stick with your goal of writing a manuscript when you have a structure in place.
 If you're not sure which is the best outline method for you, check out this piece on how to write an outline.
 Also, here's additional advice on how to turn your outline into a first draft.

 4. Write the beginning sentence and last sentence to each chapter.

-Much like a road trip, your goal of each chapter is to get from point A to point B. Write up and plug a first sentence and a last sentence into your Chapter Writing GPS, then watch as it guides you throughout each section of your manuscript.
-Like any fun trip, the coordinates may change a bit, but by having them you'll be able to get to where you need to go
+Much like a road trip, your goal for each chapter is to get from point A to point B. Write up and plug a first sentence and a last sentence into your Chapter Writing GPS, then watch as it guides you throughout each section of your manuscript.
+Like any fun trip, the coordinates may change a bit, but by having them, you'll be able to get to where you need to go

 5. Have some freaking fun.

 No one is forcing you to write.
 You're doing it because you love creating, informing and inspiring.
 You love the twists and turns you create out of thin air.
 You love the challenge of making interesting characters grow and change.
 (You also secretly love being able to bump people off without the threat of serious jail time).
 Remember that—even during the most difficult times (like when facing writer's block or when you realize a scene isn't working and you need to rewrite it).
-Just by reading these tips you've shown your hand: Writing is in your blood.
+Just by reading these tips, you've shown your hand: Writing is in your blood.
 Enjoy it.